secretstartups/handbook/job-families/people-group/executive-business-administrator/index.html.md

 * Maintains and tracks manager and teams project list and goals
 * Attend team staff meetings, track agenda and assist Executive to keep team on course
 * Schedules, live streams and moderates [Group Conversations](/handbook/group-conversations/)
-* Provide coverage for other EBA's
+* Provide coverage for other EBAs
 * Assist with ad hoc projects, events and travel arrangements as needed

 #### Executive Business Administrator (Associate) Requirements

 * Previous 2+ years of administrative experience at a quickly-scaling or large company
 * Successful history of managing the calendars, expenses, and travel of multiple executives
-* Extensive technical skills in Google Workspace, Zoom, Slack, and Expensify
+* Extensive technical skills in Google Workspace, Zoom, Slack, and TripActions
 * Must be proactive and able to deal with ambiguity, prioritize own work and resources, and juggle multiple tasks in a manner transparent to the team, and work independently to achieve results with a high degree of accuracy
 * Exceptional communication and interpersonal skills and ability to interact autonomously with internal and external partners
 * Maintain the confidentiality of highly sensitive material with tact and professionalism